Minimal two-spheres of low index in manifolds of positive complex sectional curvature: The topology of the mapping space

 .1 in

-Note in particular that the $H^*(BO(3); R)$-action on $H_{O(3)}^k(\hbox{Map}(S^2 ,S^n),S^n_0,R)$ is trivial for $k \leq 2n-5$.
-We have calculated the low-dimensional equivariant cohomology using the constant curvature metric, but of course this is independent of the choice of Riemannian metric on $S^n$.
+This calculation shows that the action of $H^*(BO(3); R)$ on $H_{O(3)}^k({\mathcal M},M_0,R)$ is trivial for $k \leq 2n-6$.
+Although we have calculated the low-dimensional equivariant cohomology using the constant curvature metric, the cohomology is of course independent of the choice of Riemannian metric on $M = S^n$.